felangel/bloc/docs/zh-cn/flutterweathertutorial.md

 In order to use the `RefreshIndicator` we had to create a [`Completer`](https://api.dart.dev/stable/dart-async/Completer-class.html) which allows us to produce a `Future` which we can complete at a later time.

-The last thing we need to do is complete the `Completer` when we receive a `WeatherLoaded` state in order to dismiss the loading indicator once the weather has been updated.
+The last thing we need to do is complete the `Completer` when we receive a `WeatherLoadSuccess` state in order to dismiss the loading indicator once the weather has been updated.

 [weather.dart](../_snippets/flutter_weather_tutorial/bloc_consumer_refactor.dart.md ':include')